-Over the past two and a half decades, personnel at Clean Vapor have designed and managed the installation of over 10,000 radon and vapor intrusion mitigation systems.
+Over the past three decades, personnel at Clean Vapor have designed and managed the installation of over 10,500 radon and vapor intrusion mitigation systems.
 Although the main source of projects has been in the Northeast, we have experience throughout the continental United States, Alaska and Canada.

 Our personnel were on site providing technical assistance and developing entrainment models at the first US EPA funded vapor intrusion project in 1985 at Bowling Green, Kentucky.
 Since then, there has been a continuous refinement of diagnostic procedures and developments in technology and field application.